 If contaminants are the cause of your allergy symptoms, controlling your home’s humidity level is especially important to surviving the spring and summer.
 To accomplish this, consider investing in a dehumidifier.
 Set it in the living room and aim for a humidity level of lower than at least 60 percent – if not 50.

 In most cases, your HVAC filter will only trap particles that are 10.0 microns or larger.
 An air purifier, when equipped with a HEPA filter, will trap smaller allergens like pollen, dust and pet dander that are as tiny as 3.0 microns.
-It’ll then remove them by charging them with a series of high-voltage wires.
+It’ll then destroy them with an electrical charge.

-If you’re searching for an experienced HVAC contractor in Augusta, Georgia, or if you need help improving your indoor air quality before spring, contact Doc Savage Heating And Air Conditioning, Inc. We look forward to helping you breathe easier.
+If you’re searching for an experienced HVAC contractor in Augusta, Georgia, or if you need help improving your indoor air quality, contact Doc Savage Heating And Air Conditioning, Inc. We look forward to helping you breathe easier.